trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

 You can substitute "everything" for the amount of tez to unstake everything.

-Then run this command to retrieve the tez:
+Then, after the same delay of `consensus_rights_delay + 2` cycles, run this command to retrieve the tez:

 ```bash
 octez-client finalize unstake for my_baker